ADA

 All models listed above will require an application software upgrade in order to meet all ADA guidelines for 2012.
 More information on this later.
 You can find what version of the application software you are using by printing out the set up report.
 It is an administration report.
 Under the operating system listings will be a bios version and an AP version (application software).
 The bios is connected with the computer that runs the software.
 After the upgrade the setup report will show the updated application software as something like 14.5.09.
 But this is just an example, not the actual version.

 Note: Hantle USA used to be Tranax.
 Some Tranax machine models were made by Nautilus Hyosung.
-Nautilus Hyosung is responible for coming up with any upgrades for those machines.
+Nautilus Hyosung is responsible for coming up with any upgrades for those machines.
 Please check back as Nautilus has not announced their ATM upgrade status.

-1700 series ATM (mono/color) application software upgrade should be ready by July 1st, 2011
+1700 series ATM (mono/color) application software upgrade was ready by July 1st, 2011

-Both the C4000 and the T4000 ATM's will have software upgrades available by June 1.
+Both the C4000 and the T4000 ATM's will have software upgrades and were available by June 1.
 2011 as well.

-Genmega ATM's: G1900 / /g2500 / GT3000
+Genmega ATM's: G1900 / G2500 / GT3000

 Almost all ATM's manufactured by Triton are affected by the 2012 ADA in some way.
 Let's start with these: